worlakuma/Customer_Churn_Cap/README.md

   - [Development Workflow:](#development-workflow)

 ## Introduction
-The Churn Predictor App is a cutting-edge tool designed for telco companies to accurately predict customer churn using advanced machine learning algorithms.
-By leveraging historical data, this app helps businesses retain customers by identifying those at risk of churning and enabling targeted retention strategies.
+This app is designed to predict customer churn for telecomunications companies in the business of providing customers with airtime and mobile data bundles

 ## App Features

 ### Key Features
+- Real-time data analysis
-- **Accurate Predictions**: Utilizes state-of-the-art machine learning models to predict customer churn.
+- Advanced machine learning algorithms for predicting customer churn
-- **User-Friendly Interface**: Easy-to-navigate interface designed for both technical and non-technical users.
-- **Real-Time Insights**: Provides instant feedback on customer churn risk.
-- **Customizable Features**: Allows integration with various data sources and model parameters.

-### User Benefits
-- **Data-Driven Decisions**: Empowers businesses to make informed decisions based on predictive analytics.
-- **Easy Machine Learning Integration**: Seamlessly integrates with your existing data infrastructure.
-- **Enhanced Customer Retention**: Enables proactive measures to reduce churn and increase customer loyalty.
+- Customizable dashboards and reports

 ## Demo
 ### Watch Demo Video